cyogian/WelcomeBackCommander/README.md

 This scripts only works for GNOME Desktops.
 You can also remove all the installed files by running ```remove_login_sound``` command.
-You can add your own sound by replacing "Welcom_Back.wav" in the ".login_sound" folder with your sound file and renaming it "Welcom_Back.wav" before installing.
+You can add your own sound by replacing "WELCOM_BACK.wav" in the ".login_sound" folder with your sound file and renaming it "WELCOM_BACK.WAV" before installing.

 ---